muskeg/quote-api/README.md

 # Quotes API

-A simple RESTful API for managing inspirational quotes, built with Go and the Gin web framework.
+A simple RESTful API for managing "inspirational" quotes, built with Go and the Gin web framework.
 This API allows you to retrieve, add, and search quotes with persistent storage in a JSON file.

 ## Features